 Location: FIXT POINT STUDIO, 1550 Queen Street West, Toronto

 In 2017, The Tale of a Town culminates in a future facing project, with a new name: The Living Archive, which will document and share our visions for the future of community along Canada’s longest road – Highway 11 - from the base of Yonge Street all the way to Rainy River Ontario.

 This year we will be engaging multiple teams of intrepid storygathering artists and ideally these storygathering trainings are an introduction to FIXT POINT’s projects and methodologies for those interested in working with us on The Living Archive this summer.

 We are seeking artists of all disciplines (audio editors, producers, designers, directors, performers, stage managers) who are outgoing, creative, reliable, motivated and passionate about storytelling, community engagement and all things local.
 Preference will be given to candidates who are available to work and travel full-time from May - October 2017.
 French/English bilingualism and a valid Ontario driver’s license are also assets.

-To apply for a place in our 2017 Storygathering Workshop, please submit a short cover letter, a resume, and one short sample of your artistic work (image / audio piece / performance clip*) by on our online submission form: https://goo.gl/forms/0UIrWLb9rgU7pdnM2 (*Please do not send newspaper articles or reviews)
+To apply for a place in our 2017 Storygathering Workshop, please submit a short cover letter and résumé to email@example.com, and complete our online submission form: https://goo.gl/forms/xgz0w1sqtYFnuGj83.
+You will be asked to provide us with a short sample of your artistic work (image / audio piece / performance clip*) (*Please do not send newspaper articles or reviews).

 In your cover letter, please explain why you are interested in learning from, and working with FIXT POINT, and what experience and perspectives you would bring to The Living Archive (highlight relevant skills and experience in interviewing, audio editing, graphic design, performance creation, technical theatre, Google docs, or other skills you feel would be relevant).